 A specialized individual study taken under staff supervision with the object of allowing students either to gain knowledge in some aspect of town planning which is not covered in the course or to increase their knowledge of some aspect which has been covered.
 As such the thesis is essentially evidence of this individual study.
 The study does not require original experimental research for the purpose of discovering new facts or the testing of an hypothesis; neither is it an essay permitting the student's unsupported opinion.
 The thesis topic is submitted by the student for the approval of the Professor of Town Planning at the end of Year 4 of the course and the completed thesis is submitted for examination towards the end of Year 5.

 Students participate in seminars on report and thesis writing during Year 5 and present progress reports on their theses at the seminars.
+The subject is not complete until a bound copy has been submitted.

 Related Subjects